osrf/gazebo_tutorials/haptix_install/tutorial.md

 gazebo
 ~~~

-# Client library SDK
+# HAPTIX Client library SDK

-The client library SDK is a stack of libraries that enables communication
+The HAPTIX client library SDK is a stack of libraries that enables communication
 between your control software and the simulated hand in Gazebo.
-The main public library is
+The main library is
 called `haptix-comm`. `haptix-comm` exposes the API that will allow your software to
 request information about the hand (number of joints, motors, number of sensors,
 etc.), as well as request new joint commands and receive the hand state.

-## Installing the client library SDK in Windows
+## Installing the HAPTIX client library SDK in Windows

 We currently support Windows 7, Visual Studio 2013, and Matlab R2014b.

-**If you have a Matlab R2014b 64-bit version you should download the
+**If you have a Matlab R2014b 64-bit version you must download the
  [HAPTIX 64-bit client SDK](
 https://s3.amazonaws.com/osrf-distributions/haptix/hx_gz_sdk-0.1.0-Release-win64.zip)**.
-Otherwise, you can use the
+Otherwise, you must use the
  [HAPTIX 32-bit client SDK](
 https://s3.amazonaws.com/osrf-distributions/haptix/hx_gz_sdk-0.1.0-Release-win32.zip).
 You can
  determine the Matlab version by selecting `Help`->`About MATLAB` from the main